-Refer to the Power Supply Manuals (69920 and 69922) for details on the power supply operation.
+Refer to the Power Supply Manuals (69922 or 69920) for details on the power supply operation.

 The Digital Exposure System Manual describes how to mount the detector/fiber pick-off and how to set up and operate the controller.

 6 ROUTINE MAINTENANCE